Abibubble/undead-choices/story/storyline.md

   - GIRL
   - NONEDESCRIPT

-A chocolate bar fell out of their pocket.
+A *BLUE Riband* chocolate bar fell out of their pocket.
 Overcome with hunger, they tried to eat it...but it did nothing for them. {name} wanted something different, something new...something...human!
 BRAINS!
 {name} stumbled forward as they realised what they had become, they were...
 A zombie!
 With this daunting realisation, {name} set off in search of some succulent grey matter to feed on...